(1969)

 –REFERENCE: In Detective Comics #309.
 Vicki Vale says goodbye to Batman and departs on a long-term European assignment for View Magazine.

-–REFERENCE: In Brave and the Bold #70.
+–REFERENCE: In Brave and The Bold #70.
 Batman breaks up the organized mob lead by boss Nick Cathcart.
 The Dark Knight takes down Cathcart’s men, including veteran crooks Ike the Iceman and Willie the Finger.
 Ike and Willy publicly retire from thievery following this bust.
 Batman then deals with the nautical-themed crimes of Cathcart’s men, Sailor Sykes and The Admiral, busting them as well.
 Eventually, Cathcart himself gets busted as well.

 –REFERENCE: In The Brave and The Bold #28 and Justice League of America #187.
 The Justice League of America builds its Secret Sanctuary HQ in Happy Harbor, Rhode Island.
 Each member is given a communicator with which to contact each other in case of emergency.